chr4-cookbooks/osrm/README.md

-      cwd         '/srv/my_osrm'      # Set working directory for osrm-extract threads     5                   # How many threads to use (defaults to number of cpu cores) memory      4                   # How many GB of memory to use (defaults to system memory - 1GB) end
+      cwd         '/srv/my_osrm'      # Set working directory for osrm-extract threads     5                   # How many threads to use (defaults to number of cpu cores) memory      4                   # How many GB of memory to use (defaults to system memory - 1GB) timeout     3600                # Timeout in seconds for osrm-extract.
+Defaults to 24h stxxl_size  150000              # Size (in MB) of stxxl temporary file.
+Dynamically allocated by default stxxl_file  '/tmp/stxxl'        # Location of stxxl temporary file.
+Defaults to '/var/tmp/stxxl' end